-The Two Paths To Connect HubSpot To Your Data Warehouse
+The Two Paths to Connect HubSpot to Snowflake

 There are two ways to sync data from HubSpot into your data warehouse for analytics.

-Write code from scratch or use an open-source framework to build an integration between HubSpot and your warehouse.
+Write code from scratch or use an open-source framework to build an integration between HubSpot and Snowflake.

 HubSpot is a CRM system used for managing the customer experience.